winton/gitcycle/README.md

 * Add comment on lighthouse with issue URL
 * Label issues with ticket milestone?
 * Silent verbose branch output when recreating
+* gitc qa pass 1 2 3, should check if the branch exists locally